Yarranabbe

 What Lindesay tells you about the peninsula

 Lindesay matters because it is the headwater of an architectural tradition that the peninsula has, with unusual consistency, continued to honour.
-The villa was designed for an owner who could afford the harbour outlook and who chose restraint over display; the houses around it for the next two centuries did the same.
+The villa was designed for an owner who could afford the harbour outlook and who chose restraint over display.
+The houses around it for the next two centuries did the same.
 The peninsula's preference for walled gardens, low-density siting, long-held stewardship and long horizons begins here, in 1834, in the careful hand of John Verge.

 For visitors, Lindesay is the single most useful stop in understanding Darling Point.
 It is where the place's habits begin.